Chatham University: Statistics

 Biography

 Lea Wait was an American author of historical novels and mysteries, many set in Maine.
-She has written historical and contemporary books for children aged 7 and up, two books of nonfiction, and the Shadows Antique Print Mystery series and Mainely Needlepoint series for adults.
+She mainly historical and contemporary books for children aged 7 and up.
+She also created the Shadows Antique Print Mystery series and Mainely Needlepoint series for adults.

 Judith H. Myers